Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Experiments

-\textbf{Magic clipping (\texttt{consider\_magic\_clip}):} according to the probability mass, the magic clipping has a negative impact on the benchmark functions and a positive impact on the HPO benchmarks.
-Almost no settings could achieve the top-$5\%$ performance with the magic clipping for the high-dimensional benchmark functions.
+\textbf{Magic Clipping (\texttt{consider\_magic\_clip}):} according to the probability mass, the magic clipping has a negative impact on the benchmark functions and a positive impact on the HPO benchmarks.
+Almost no settings achieve the top-$5\%$ performance with the magic clipping for the high-dimensional benchmark functions.
 The results relate to the noise level and the intrinsic cardinality discussed in Section~\ref{main:algorithm-detail:section:bandwidth}.
-Since the magic clipping affects the performance strongly, we will investigate more in the next section.
+Since the magic clipping affects the performance strongly, we investigate it further in the next section.